CMU-IDS-2022/assignment-2-bingdwendwen/writeup.md

 ![](imagefiles/choose_state.png)
 ### 3. Choose state and days, find relationship between category and stars.
 Here, the user has decided where he wants to open his business, and he can mulyi-choose the days the restaurant opens.
 After user decided the state and the days, the user is able to see the popularity distributions of different categories of cusines.
 User can click on the left chart to choose multiple categories by press **SHIFT** and click.
-The right line chart will show what you selected in the left chart.\n
+The right line chart will show what you selected in the left chart.
-Foe example, from the gif, we can see French, Korean and indian cusines is easier to get high ratings in the state of BC.
+Fo example, from the gif, we can see French, Korean and indian cusines is easier to get high ratings in the state of BC.
 ![filter_data](imagefiles/filter_data.gif)

 ### 4. Explore attribute recommendations.